scottvr/pbngen/README.md

 - experiment; try both and see which gives better results
 - **likewise for the rest of the options below.
 Try a smaller font size.
 Try mixing and matching complexity presets with non-default font-size, tile-spacing, etc.**
 - Please read the documentation to the end and try a few settings before opening an Issue
-- If it really seems that pbngen is failing to make a good pbn canvas image for you, please *DO* open an Issue; attach the image you are trying to process along with the command-lines you've tried.
+- If it really seems that pbngen can't make a good pbn canvas image for you, please *DO* open an Issue; attach the image you are trying to process along with the command-lines you've tried.

 -----